 We designed and developed a nonprofit website design that allowed Future Agenda to share the latest research findings with their audience and continue to debate and action.

 Future Agenda, the world’s largest open nonprofit foresight organisation, explores key issues facing society over the next decade.
 The programme – first run in 2010 and again five years later – brings together views on the future decade from many leading individuals and organisations.
 Building on expert perspectives on over 20 topics, our client addresses key issues through the use of workshops and associated events.

-Our client, the world’s largest open not-for-profit foresight organisation, explores key issues facing society over the next decade.
-Future Agenda asked Parker Design to produce an engaging nonprofit website design to share the latest insights with their audience, made up of businesses, government bodies, academics and students.
-Visitors can use the website as a resource tool, or simply to read up on a variety of topics they may be interested in, such as the Future of Health, Digital Money and other big issues and emerging challenges for the next decade.
+Our client asked us to produce an engaging website design to help them share the latest insights with their audience – made up of businesses, government bodies, academics and students.
+The aim of the website was for visitors to use it as a resource tool, or simply to read up on a variety of topics they may be interested in, such as Future of Health, Digital Money and other big issues and emerging challenges for the next decade.

-To enhance the nonprofit website design, we used card-based design to help organise the vast amount of content in a clear way within a grid layout.
-This approach also allows us to showcase visually impactful images that introduce a particular topic.
+We used card-based design to help organise the content in a clear way within a grid layout.
+This approach also allows us to showcase impactful images to introduce a particular topic.

 The fully responsive website was accessible via desktop, mobile devices and on the latest web browsers.
 The design also incorporates other UX features such as parallax scrolling, retina (HD) images, and custom web font typography.